foxydot/infinitive.com/wp-content/plugins/slidedeck2-personal/readme.txt

 == Changelog ==
+= 2.3.10 =
+* Addresses some display issues in custom slide media library modal.
+* Addresses very minor JavaScript variable namespacing error.
+* Fixed an issue with TinyMCE fix in previous version for issue introduced in WordPress 3.9
+* Fixed an issue with the Polarad Lens where some of the layout options were not working correctly
+* Added a Content option to Polarad to hide the Image Link
+* Fixed an issue where the stack transition type was not looping correctly
+* Fixed an issue with the start slide value not outputting properly for RESS and Iframe decks

+= 2.3.9 =
+* Addresses TinyMCE issue introduced in WordPress 3.9.
+* Addresses very minor JavaScript error in the editor.

+= 2.3.8 =
+* Fixed loss of `$post` context when rendering a deck inside of an iFrame.
+* Fixed issue of missing trailing slash on share overlay links.
+* Share overlay permalink now handles the `front_page` and `home_page` URLs differently.
+* Addressed a z-index issue with the O-Town lens when using videos.
+* Fixed the issue where a vertical deck would not get an `active` class on the current slide.
+* Cleaned up core JavaScript library and linted it using JSHint.
+* Removing the inherited CSS transition for the editor interface links.

 = 2.3.7 =
 * Updated the core slidedeck.js to be more compatible with IE11
 * Updated version of plupload to 2.1 which resolved an XSS vulnerability